Book Talk: "The Last Train to Zona Verde," Paul Theroux's African signoff

 Q: How has travel evolved over your career?

-A: When I first started traveling it was full of problems to solve.
+A: When I first started travelling it was full of problems to solve.
 (Now) it's really not a lot of trouble to get on a plane.

 Q: Are travel writers still relevant?